-Detention hall will run from 3:35-4:00 p.m.
-Monday through Thursday.
-When a student is assigned a detention there is an option of serving it that afternoon or the next day.
+When a student is assigned, a detention there is an option of serving it that afternoon or the next day with the assigning staff member.

 Detentions may be assigned by ANY employee of the school for minor violations of school policy and/or misconduct.
 Detentions assigned by teachers are to be served with the teacher who assigned them.